daniloefl/quantumMC/README.md

 # quantumMC

-Small project to illustrate how a diffuse and a variational MCMC can be made to solve the Schroedinger equation.
+Small project to illustrate how a diffuse MCMC can be made to solve the Schroedinger equation.

+It creates an interface with Python and allows one to use Python to steer the MCMC C++ code.
+Take a look at examples/test.py, for instance.

 # Compilation